Dairy Free Carrot Cake

 Tips & Tricks

-- First up, let’s talk about measuring out your flours.
-Fluff the flours in their bags / containers, then scoop into your measuring cup with a spoon and level off.
-If you dunk the cup directly into the flour bag, you’ll likely use too much.
+- When measuring out your flour, fluff it in the container then scoop into your measuring cup with a spoon and level off.
+Don’t dunk the cup straight into the bag as you’ll likely use too much.

 - Be sure to measure the applesauce in a dry measuring cup.
 It won’t level off correctly in a liquid one and you’ll wind up using the wrong amount.